infinum/eightshift-boilerplate-plugin/init_plugin_name/README.md

 ## It contains:

-* Webpack3+ config and build for theme and admin
+* Webpack3+ config and build for Front and Admin parts
 * ES Linting
 * Style Linting
 * PHP Error Check